Hospitality Architecture Hotel and Resort Projects That Blur Interior and Exterior Boundaries

 Amangiri, Utah – Rick Joy Architects and Marwan Al-Sayed

 Built within the desert canyons of southern Utah, Amangiri blends monolithic concrete walls with sandstone plateaus.
-The resort’s architecture mimics the tones and textures of the surrounding cliffs, blurring where man-made edges end and natural formations begin.
-Guests move seamlessly from shaded courtyards to open terraces overlooking the vast desert landscape.
+The resort’s architecture in stone and earthen tones echoes the colors and textures of the cliffs, making the line between man-made edges and nature indistinguishable.
+Guests drift from cool courtyards to expansive terraces with sweeping desert views.

 Six Senses Zil Pasyon, Seychelles – Studio RHE